2021 Vault Rankings

 Who You Gonna Call?

-More so than the Ghostbusters, Zuckerman Spaeder is the reprieve of the desperate.
-Zuckerman Spaeder has built up a reputation rescuing officials embroiled in headline-grabbing scandals.
-The big names crowding its client list include former International Monetary Fund chief Dominique Strauss-Kahn, New York City comptroller John Liu, Enron Corp., Fannie Mae, Refco Inc. and Stanford Financial Group.
+More so than the Ghostbusters, Zuckerman Spaeder is the reprieve of the desperate—in fact, the firm has been described as “a haven for clients in trouble.”
+Zuckerman Spaeder has built up a reputation rescuing officials embroiled in headline-grabbing scandals thanks to its expertise in heavily regulated areas—securities, food and drug, health care, tax, government ethics, and antitrust, to name a few.
+The big names crowding its client list include former International Monetary Fund chief Dominique Strauss-Kahn, New York City comptroller John Liu, Enron Corp., Fannie Mae, Refco Inc., and Stanford Financial Group.

 Pro Bono In and Out of the Capital

 Zuckerman Spaeder may be on speed-dial of some of the biggest companies and finance groups in the world, but it makes time for other, more public service-oriented priorities as well.
 The firm’s DC office is a signatory to the Pro Bono Institute’s Law Firm Pro Bono Challenge, while the New York office has signed onto the New York City Bar Association’s Pro Bono Statement of Principles.
 The firm’s roster of pro bono beneficiaries includes The National Health Law Program; the Legal Aid Society of the District of Columbia Appellate Advocacy Project; the firm’s partner school, Benjamin Orr Elementary; and immigrants seeking asylum, among others.
 The firm contributes its high-quality pro bono work to its deep bench of attorneys with public service experience—including former public defenders and prosecutors, public interest litigators, and judicial law clerks.